arpitbbhayani/articles/blogs/bitcask.md

 - Single disk seek to retrieve any value
 - Predictable lookup and insert performance
 - Crash recovery is fast and bounded
-- Backing up is easy - Just copy the directory
+- Backing up is easy - Just copy the directory would suffice

 ## Weaknesses

 The KeyDir holds all the keys in memory at all times and this adds a huge constraint on the system that it needs to have enough memory to contain the entire keyspace along with other essentials like Filesystem buffers.
-Thus the limiting factor for a Bitcask is the limited RAM available to hold the keys.
+Thus the limiting factor for a Bitcask is the limited RAM available to hold the KeyDir.

-A typical solution to this problem is that after a certain limit to vertical scaling we shard and scale it horizontally without losing much of the basic operations like Create, Read, Update, and Delete.
+Although this weakness sees a major one but solution to this is faily simple.
+We can typically shard the keys and scale it horizontally without losing much of the basic operations like Create, Read, Update, and Delete.

 # References